 I have had something that I have needed to get off of my chest for a while now and something that I have silently been struggling with this last year; my use of social media.
-I have finally come to the understanding that the only solution for me was to quit social media.
+I have finally come to the understanding that it is time for me as an artist to quit social media.

 As an artist, Instagram was my outlet for marketing myself and sharing my art and creativity with the world.
 It was an easy way to lead traffic to my online art store, connect with like-minded people, discover amazing artists and find inspiration.
 But as we all now know, especially since the release of the Netflix documentary “The Social Dilemma”, there is a dark side to social media.